 The microprogram interfaces directly with the Unibus timing and control logic.
-The start or error checking flip-flops are loaded, either directly or conditionally from the microword; the acceptance of bus data and the deactivation of MSYN occur as a function of the next microword after a DATI or DATIP transfer operation; and the processor transmits address and data information to the bus under control of the microprogram.
-Note, however, that bus ownership, as well as the power fail logic, operates asynchronously and is independent from the microprogram.
+The start or error checking flip-flops are loaded, either directly or conditionally from the microword.
+The loading of Unibus data and the deactivation of MSYN occur as a function of the next microword after a DATI or DATIP transfer operation.
+The processor transmits address and data information to the Unibus under control of the microprogram.
+Note, however, that bus ownership, the power fail logic, and the Unibus data transfer operate asynchronously and are independent of the microprogram.

-The interface portion of the processor contains both bus transmitters (8881 gates) and bus receivers (7380 gates) provide the necessary conversion so that processor and Unibus signals are compatible.
-The transmitters (drivers) permit the processor to place groups of signals on the bus; the individual signals handled are noted on the block diagram on the output line of the associated gate.
-These signals include the outputs of the bus address (BA) register, the D register, the processor status (PS) register, and the switch register.
-Inputs to the processor from the bus are gated through the bus receiver to the D multiplexer which then routes the signals to the proper component within the data paths.
+The interface portion of the processor contains both bus transmitters (8881 gates) and bus receivers (380 gates) to provide the necessary conversion so that processor and Unibus signals are compatible.
+The transmitters (drivers) permit the processor to place groups of signals on the bus; the individual signals are noted on the block diagram on the output line of the associated gate.
+These signals include the outputs of the Bus Address (BA) Register, the D Register, the Processor Status (PS) Register, and the Switch Register.
+Inputs to the processor from the bus are gated through the bus receiver to the D Multiplexer, which then routes the signals to the proper component within the data paths.

-The final functional component in the interface section of the processor is the bus terminator and connector module which provides the means of interconnecting system units and also provides the termination required by the Unibus.
-In the KD11-A processor, a single set of slots (A09, B09) is provided for the Unibus interface and the processor is single ended.
-Note that the Unibus terminator and connector module (M981) is located in, and powered from, the last device on the bus.
+The final functional component in the INTERFACE section of the processor is the bus terminator and connector module, which interconnects system units and also provides the termination required by the Unibus.
+In the KD11-A Processor, a single set of slots (A09, B09) is provided for the Unibus interface and the processor is single ended.
+Note that the Unibus Terminator module (M930) is located in, and powered from, the last device on the bus.